 Ban the Grand National

-At the root of the problem is racing’s regulator, the British Horseracing Authority (BHA).
-It is responsible for race horse welfare but has failed to curb the number of fatalities in racing.
-2018 saw a sharp increase in horse deaths in Britain, with the highest death rate since 2014.
-It’s time for the BHA to be replaced with an independent body that would take meaningful action to stop horses from losing their lives.
+The British Horseracing Authority (BHA) is responsible for race horse welfare but has failed to curb the number of fatalities at the course, as well as at other racecourses across Great Britain.
+In an ongoing campaign, Animal Aid has asked the government for the BHA to be replaced with an independent body that would take meaningful action to stop horses from losing their lives.

 Take action